Cananito/Cananito.github.io/_generator/content/books.md

 Finished: 2023/Aug/25
 Rating: 3/5

-In English “The Library of Babel”.
+Called “The Library of Babel” in English.
 Learned about this short story while reading an [Economist article](https://www.economist.com/essay/2023/04/20/how-ai-could-change-computing-culture-and-the-course-of-history) on AI and its possible infinite supply of disinformation.

-I read it in Spanish, and the writing was too high brow for my taste.
+I read it in Spanish, and the writing was too highbrow for my taste.
 But given the context I had on it and how short it was, it was enjoyable enough.

 ### 2022